MAC Address Device Identification for Network and Application Services (madinas) Internet Drafts

 Working Group: MAC Address Device Identification for Network and Application Services (madinas)

-To limit the privacy issues created by the association between a device, its traffic, its location and its user, client and client OS vendors have started implementing MAC address rotation.
-When such a rotation happens, some in-network states may break, which may affect network connectivity and user experience.
-At the same time, devices may continue using other stable identifiers, defeating the MAC rotation purposes.
-This document lists various network environments and a set of network services that may be affected by such rotation.
+To limit the privacy issues created by the association between a device, its traffic, its location, and its user in [IEEE_802] networks, client and client Operating System vendors have started implementing MAC address randomization.
+This technology is particularly important in Wi-Fi [IEEE_802.11] networks due to the over-the-air medium and device mobility.
+When such randomization happens, some in-network states may break, which may affect network connectivity and user experience.
+At the same time, devices may continue using other stable identifiers, defeating the MAC address randomization purposes.
+This document lists various network environments and a range of network services that may be affected by such randomization.
 This document then examines settings where the user experience may be affected by in-network state disruption.
-Last, this document examines solutions to maintain user privacy while preserving user quality of experience and network operation efficiency.
+Last, this document examines two existing frameworks to maintain user privacy while preserving user quality of experience and network operation efficiency.

 Authors: Juan Zuniga, Carlos Bernardos, Amelia Andersdotter